biotope/website/docs/README.md

 ![GitHub](https://img.shields.io/github/license/biotope/biotope-boilerplate.svg)
 ![GitHub commit activity the past week, 4 weeks, year](https://img.shields.io/github/commit-activity/y/biotope/biotope-boilerplate.svg)

 # Biotope is a framework which enables you to develop scalabale, platform-agnostic frontend component ecosystems

 ## Definition Ecosystem vs. Ecosystem Framework:

-- A component ecosystem is a pool of components which can be used in any combination to build your websites or web applications user interface.
+- A component ecosystem is a pool of components which can be used in any combination to build your websites or webaaplications user interface.
 The same components can be used in 1-n projects.

 - An ecosystem framework helps you building such an ecosystem and makes sure all components play well with each other, you get an overview over all components in the pooland information how to use them.